GabrielMaxUA/Restaurant-_Franchise_Supply_Platform/README-progress.md

 - Complete error tracking and logging

 ### Future Scope (V2 Features)
-- Payment gateway integration
+- Payment gateway integration - invoice sent to user for payments
-- Analytics dashboard
+- Analytics dashboard -
 - Franchise communication module

 ## Development Progress Summary

-**Overall Completion**: Approximately 65-70%
+**Overall Completion**: Approximately 85%

 The project has a solid web backend foundation with most core features implemented.
 The key missing components are:

-1. The entire mobile application (a critical user-facing component)
-2. Complete QuickBooks integration
+1. Complete QuickBooks integration
-3. Push notifications through Firebase
+2. Push notifications through Firebase (need developer pro apple account/payment)
-4. Some infrastructure and security elements
+3. Some infrastructure and security elements (jwt is implemented and session handling)

-The current implementation provides a functional web backend for admins and warehouse staff, but the franchisee mobile experience needs to be developed to fulfill the complete requirements.
+The current implementation provides a functional web backend for admins and warehouse staff,the franchisee mobile experience is in mobile branch.